iapyeh/sshscript/README.rst

 SSHScript
 #########

-SSHScript makes Python become a scripting tool for system automation.
-Functionally, the SSHScript is something like the Ansible.
-Instead of writing descriptive YML files, just write Python scripts with the simplicity of Python and the power of all Python packages.

-Technically, the SSHScript is an integration of subprocess and Paramiko_ .
+The sshscript is an integration of subprocess and _paramiko .
 It provides an unique interface to invoke commands locally and remotely.
-Something like embedding shell commands in a python script.
+Something likes to embed shell commands in a python script.
+For example:

-Below are three examples:

 .. code::

-    # example 1: demo.spy
+    # file: demo.spy
     # execute a command on localhost and parse the output with python
     $netstat -ant
     for line in $.stdout.split('\n'):
         if not line.endswith('LISTEN'): continue
         print(line)

-    # example 2: demo.spy
+    # file: demo.spy
     # by adding one line to make connection.
     # you can do the same thing on remote host-a
     $.connect('user@host-a',password='19890604')